espressif/esp-hosted/docs/Linux_based_host/Getting_started.md

 ## 4. OTA operation

 OTA (Over The Air) update performs following operations.
-* Erase ota flash partition of ESP32
+* Erase ota flash partition of ESP
 * Download chunk from URL and write that chunk into flash, one by one, till whole binary is written
 * Validate the complete written binary in flash
 * Sets newly written OTA partition as boot partition
-* Reboot the ESP32 after 5 second
+* Reboot the ESP after 5 second

 Please follow [OTA update documentation](ota_update.md) for further details.